Patience D. Roggensack: COVID-19 stay-at-home controversy

 On May 5, 2020, during oral arguments in Wisconsin's stay-at-home order case, which challenges the extension of statewide business and school closures due to the outbreak of COVID-19, Roggensack challenged the idea that the outbreak was community-wide and could be replicated elsewhere.
-Arguing that the most recent increase in COVID cases mainly reflected an isolated outbreak at one meatpacking facility, she commented, "Due to the meatpacking, though, that's where Brown County got the flare.
+Arguing that the most recent increase in COVID cases mainly reflected an isolated outbreak at one JBS meatpacking facility in the Green Bay area, she commented, "Due to the meatpacking, though, that's where Brown County got the flare.
 It wasn't just the regular folks in Brown County.”

 A challenge to acting Wisconsin health secretary Andrea Palm's extension of statewide business and school closures, filed by Senate Majority Leader Scott L. Fitzgerald and House Speaker Robin Vos, Roggensack's comments sparked political criticism from Democratic lawmakers and labor union leaders, labeling her use of the term “regular folks” elitist, classist, and racist.

 Precluded from commenting outside of court on cases pending judgement, Roggensack was unable to respond.
 Defending her statement, Rick Esenberg, President of the Wisconsin Institute for Law and Liberty, said that by "regular folks" Roggensack meant the general population of Brown County.

 On May 13, 2020, the Supreme Court declared the stay-at-home order "unlawful, invalid, and unenforceable."
 In her majority opinion, Roggensack stated DHS Secretary Andrea Palm had no authority to enact the order.

+Retirement and 2023 election

+Roggensack announced she would not run for re-election in 2023, and would retire at the end of her present term, which expired on July 31, 2023.
+Before the nonpartisan primary in the 2023 Wisconsin Supreme Court election, Roggensack endorsed Waukesha County circuit judge Jennifer Dorow.
+After Dorow was eliminated in the primary, Roggensack declined to endorse the only remaining conservative candidate in the race—former Wisconsin Supreme Court justice Daniel Kelly.
+Eight days before the April general election, Roggensack's daughter, Milwaukee County circuit judge Ellen Brostrom, wrote an article in the Milwaukee Journal Sentinel declaring that Kelly was unfit to serve on the court and encouraging support for Kelly's liberal opponent, Janet Protasiewicz.

 Personal life and family

-Roggensack's daughter, Ellen Brostrom, serves as a circuit court judge in Milwaukee County.
+Roggensack's daughter, Ellen Brostrom, formerly served as a circuit court judge in Milwaukee County.